 Here are the most dangerous symptoms to watch for:

-If you have these symptoms, use an Auvi-Q or Epi-Pen (epinephrine shot) if you carry one with you.
+If you have these symptoms, use an Auvi-Q or Epi-Pen (epinephrine shot) if you carry them with you (always carry two).
 Then call 911 immediately.
 You still need to go to the hospital, even if the shot worked.

 If you have never had a severe reaction to a sting before, and you just have itching, redness, and swelling right around the sting site, but are otherwise OK:

 Put ice on the sting off and on (10 minutes on, 10 minutes off).
 Use a towel.
 Don’t put ice directly on your skin and don’t use heat.

-If you're allergic to bee stings, ask your doctor if you should carry an epinephrine shot with you at all times.
+If you're allergic to bee stings, ask your doctor if you should carry epinephrine shots with you at all times.
 Wear a medical alert bracelet or necklace.

 Also talk to your doctor about allergy shots, or immunotherapy.
 It’s a way to very slowly get your body used to an allergen -- in this case, insect venom -- so you won’t have as bad a reaction if you’re stung again.